TyLippe/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive web design will make a page that fits the widths of different devices based on the screen size, while responsive will work with the screen size no matter what the size of the screen.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is the practice of creating a webpage at its smallest form then working your way up to something like a tablet then a monitor and so on.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+REM is relative to the root so when we tell html the font size is 62.5%, rem will go off of that.
+So if I am correct, 1rem will just be 62.5% where 2rem would double and so on.

 4. How would you describe preprocessing to someone new to CSS?

+To me I think of it as something that takes the data I give and it processes it into another form of data.
+Right now when I use nest elements in less it gets processed into normal CSS code and makes it quicker and cleaner for myself to work with.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+As I just mentioned being able to nest is my favorite, it makes finding my code quicker and cleaner, when I started I had trouble with variables, but the more I practice with them the more I am begining to understand the power of them.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.